-Q3 2019 update: This scorecard’s performance was unchanged from the previous quarter.
-The brightest indicator was a ...
+Q4 2019 update: This scorecards performance remained unchanged from the previous quarter, with retail trade and closed home sales continuing their months-long...
 Access Scorecard & Analysis

 Transportation Scorecard: This scorecard tracks seven indicators to monitor passenger and commercial traﬃc at or along the region’s highways, airport, seaports and rail infrastructure.
 Tracked indicators include transportation and warehousing jobs, Capital District Transportation Authority (CDTA) and Amtrak ridership, Albany international Airport passengers, vessel imports and exports, and commercial traﬃc at the region’s New York Thruway tolls (I-90, Exits 21-26).